Ion-The-Prize/PHYS-12-Website/content/portfolio/Week 6/content.md

 <img src="Potentiometer-Code.png" alt="" width=/>
 </p>

+The potentiometer ranges from 0-1023, but the motor only utilizes values from 0-255.
+So, for the most precision, the input being fed into the motor is divided by 4.

-The input appears a little jagged, but, once the graph rescales properly, it looks very smooth.
+Also, while the input appears a little jagged, once the graph rescales properly it looks very smooth.
 And... it works!
 Here's a video: